share-secrets-safely/cli/doc/src/compare.md

 I find problematic.

-It should be valued that they [actively increase test-coverage][gopass-tests], but it also means that they don't do test-driven development, which nurishes my doubt in the quality of the software.
+It should be valued that they [actively increase test-coverage][gopass-tests], but it also means that they don't do test-driven development, which nourishes my doubt in the quality of the software.

 [gopass]: https://github.com/justwatchcom/gopass
 [gopass-wot]: https://github.com/justwatchcom/gopass/issues/305